 ● Economic Trends

 Consumer spending increases when the economy is doing well.
 In contrast, the converse is true when an economy is doing poorly.
-Therefore, consumers will spend more on luxury goods like gold and silver jewelry when the economy is expanding, employment rates are high, and disposable incomes are increasing.
+Therefore, consumers will spend more on luxury goods like gold and silver jewellery when the economy is expanding, employment rates are high, and disposable incomes are increasing.
 This means that demand for such things rises when the economy is doing well.
 And when demand rises, so does the price of silver and gold.

 Inflation refers to the gradual rise in commodity prices.
 The rate at which inflation occurs varies across economies.
 But what’s true across all economies is that inflation erodes the value of money.
 And inflation is usually associated with poor economic activity.
 So, when inflation rates rise, the demand for precious metals like gold and silver will also rise.
 This is because precious metals are known to be good hedges against inflation.
 Regardless of how the economy performs, these precious metals preserve their value well.